vankeer/git-dependency-analysis-tool/README.md

-# git-to-da-choppa
+# git-dependency-analysis-tool

-Simple Node.js tool for reading the projects in your organisation's Gitlab, and populating the data in a Neo4j graph database.
+Simple Node.js tool for reading the projects in your organisation's GitLab, and populating the data in a Neo4j graph database.
 This allows you to write powerful Cypher queries to find out dependencies, specific versions, etc... (see below for examples).

 **WORK IN PROGRESS**